marcturu/taiga-issues-tracker/README.md

 - Local development with rails s or rails server -b 0.0.0.0.
 - Issue creation with search flters.
 - Comments and watchers addition to issues.
+- Scrum format tracked through Taiga (last image in the README)

 ---